mainmatter/playbook/project-procedure/digital-products/README.md

 an analytics system or ideally by receiving feedback from users directly.
 Metrics should be collected for the KPIs defined in the [product strategy stage](#product-strategy).
-By analyzing those metrics, the actual feedback an now be compared with the initial expectations.
+By analyzing those metrics, the actual feedback can now be compared with the initial expectations.

 ## Iteration